 A Pre-Arrival Checklist shall be accomplished by the Master and the Officer on Watch prior to arrival of the vessel to port.

-Pre-arrival procedures and forms required by the regulatory authorities such as the Philippine Coast Guard (PCG), Philippines Ports Authority (PPA) and Bureau of Customs (BOC) shall be properly complied (i.e., attendance to berthing meeting, payment of berthing and other port charges, etc.)
+Pre-arrival procedures and forms required by the regulatory authorities such as the PCG, PPA and BOC shall be properly complied (i.e., attendance to berthing meeting, payment of berthing and other port charges, etc.)

-The Master or Chief mate upon arrival to a designated port shall serve a Notice of Arrival to the shipper or consignee to inform them that the vessel is ready in all respect to load/unload the cargo.
+The Master or Chief mate upon arrival to a designated port shall serve a Notice of Arrival to the shipper or consignee to inform them that the vessel is ready in all respect to load or unload the cargoes.

 Port Operations